Multi-Architecture Multi-Expert Diffusion Models: Experimental Details

 \subsection{Experimental Details for ADM-S Baseline}

-In an effort to investigate the potential for employing MEME within the scope of pixel-level diffusion models other than LDM, we incorporate the specific experimental configurations previously utilized by Choi~\etal~\cite{choi2022perception}.
-These configurations are originally devised for the purpose of validating p2-weighting~\cite{choi2022perception} model architecture.
-In this particular experimental context, we have implemented the small ADM model\cite{dhariwal2021diffusion}, termed ADM-S, equipped with a total of 90 million parameters.
-Fundamentally, our experimental model implementation is based on the official repository\footnote{https://github.com/jychoi118/P2-weighting} of Choi~\etal~\cite{choi2022perception}.
+In an effort to investigate the potential for employing MEME within the scope of pixel-level diffusion models other than LDM, we incorporate the specific experimental configurations previously utilized by~\cite{choi2022perception}.
+These configurations were originally devised for the purpose of validating p2-weighting~\cite{choi2022perception} model architecture.
+In this particular experimental context, we have implemented the small ADM model~\cite{dhariwal2021diffusion}, termed ADM-S, equipped with a total of 90 million parameters.
+Fundamentally, our experimental model implementation is based on the official repository\footnote{\url{https://github.com/jychoi118/P2-weighting}} of~\cite{choi2022perception}.
 The hyperparameters pertaining to this experiment can be found in Table.~\ref{table:supp_adm_hparams}.